We found our inspiration from simple stone farmhouses built by 19th Century German Settlers in the Texas Hill Country.

 The house is essentially one room deep, and each room has windows on at least two sides so that the effects of the changing sky are felt inside the house throughout the day.

-The simple shapes of the house are grouped in such a way as to create a visual hierarchy when viewed form the exterior and experienced on the interior.
+The simple shapes of the house are grouped in such a way as to create a visual hierarchy when viewed from the exterior and experienced on the interior.
 That hierarchy helps organize the plan into public and private spaces and evokes the idea of a homestead that organically grew and changed over time.

 One of the greatest complements Russell and Phylis received was when, after touring the home, a guest thought the house was a real 19th-century farmhouse they had found and renovated.